-

 Misrepresentation

-False or Misleading Information — providing false or misleading information to a University official or law enforcement officer, or purposefully omitting facts which are material to the purpose for which the information is provided.
+- False or Misleading Information - deliberately or purposefully providing false or misleading verbal or written information to any individual, or purposefully omitting facts which are material to the purpose for which the information is provided.

-Falsification — forging, altering, or misusing any University document, record, account, computer account, or instrument of identification.
+- Falsification - forging, altering, or misusing any document, record, account, computer account, or instrument of identification.

 -